andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 - `50-cache.svc.yml`

 Making changes in each one and then applying them can get tiresome.
 Luckily, we don't have to do that!
-Kubernetes will simpily patch the resources that are there if you ask it to, updating them as required.
+Kubernetes will simply patch the resources that are there if you ask it to, updating them as required.
 We can even patch the entire set of resources at once!
 This is super nice if you're working with lots of files, as we will be later.